memfault/interrupt/_posts/2023-12-13-lte-and-iot.md

 tags: [lte, connectivity]
 ---

+Cellular devices and networks have come a long way, from brick phones and Blackberrys to iPhones and Google Pixels.
+In addition to being the ubiquitous connectivity protocol that keeps the internet at our fingertips at all times, LTE is appearing in IoT products across all industries.
+LTE modems now boast reduced power consumption and a more compact form factor than ever; coupled with the promises of 5G technology's support for millions more connected devices, we will see widespread adoption of cellular connectivity across numerous sectors.

+Lately, I have been learning everything I can about LTE-enabled IoT systems, starting from the ground up.
+I had to start from scratch as this recent dive is my first real foray into cellular technology.
+I began with dumping acronym definitions in a doc called "All About LTE" (UE, GSM, LPWAN, E-UTRAN, PTW, MNO — there are so many! 😱), and I realized weaving these together into a cohesive picture, or a story of sorts would probably help me, and perhaps some readers too.

 <!-- excerpt start -->

 In this article, I describe some of my findings from a recent investigation of how LTE technology was built for IoT systems.
 Complete with some history